 Your typical day on the TMB starts with a continental buffet breakfast at your hotel or inn, giving you the energy needed for a big day of hiking.
 Before setting out on your hike, visit a bakery and market for lunch supplies, or bring some money for a stop in one of the alpine restaurants along your route.
 Most of the hotels and mountain inns will sell picnic lunches if they are ordered the night before.
 Reminders will be included in your route notes.
 Soon, you’ll be out on the trail for 6-8 hours.
 With a several passes to cross, Tour du Mont Blanc is often strenuous, but there will also be opportunities for easier days.

 You should finish each daily hike around 4-5 pm, sometimes earlier on the shorter days, giving you time to wash up, relax, and gaze upon Mont Blanc and the surrounding scenery.
 After that, enjoy a delicious dinner at your inn or on your own in town.
 These are multi-course feasts, featuring delicious local French and Italian specialties.
 A hearty meal provides a satisfying end to your day.
-This tour includes dinner on 4 nights – dinner is not included in Chamonix or Courmayeur, where there are numerous great restaurants to choose from.
+This tour includes dinner on 4 nights – dinner is not included in Courmayeur or Chamonix, where there are numerous great restaurants to choose from.
+If you have more time, check out our full self-guided Tour du Mont Blanc page.

 Courmayeur – For the Tour du Mont Blanc North, it’s best to fly to Geneva, and we’ll arrange your private transfer to the medieval village of Courmayeur in Italy, where you stay in a pleasant and friendly hotel near the center of town.
 Courmayeur just over 2 hrs from Geneva.